Cluster-scaling, chaotic order and coherence in DNA: Chaotic order of the stacking interactions

 The previously observed spectra of the DNA-sequences mappings exhibited power-law decay indicating a stochastic origin of the DNA-sequences randomness \cite{voss}-\cite{arn}.
 It should be noted that all the maps used in these investigations operated with simple use of the $A$ or/and $T$ or/and $G$ or/and $C$ numerical mapping.
 It seems, however, that a deeper insight in the underlying physics can be obtained using numerical maps operating with the combinations AT and TA which represent energy minima for the stacking interactions (cf. Fig. 1 and Ref. \cite{b2}).
 For this purpose we will put combinations $AT=TA=1$, and $A=T=G=C=0$ otherwise in a DNA-sequence under consideration (the multiple AT/TA combinations will be also considered as a single '1' in this mapping, for example: ATATTA=1).
 This map will represent a \{0,1\}-values map of the stacking interactions energy minima sequence.

 An additional technical problem will appear when one will try to analyze spectral properties of such map.
 The sequence will be very spiky and the usual spectral methods (such as the fast Fourier transform or the maximum entropy method, for instance) will be practically useless.
 In order to solve this problem we will use an additional mapping of the spiky series into a telegraph signal.
 The spikes (symbols 1) are identical to each other and the dynamical information is coded in the length of the interspike intervals and the interspike intervals positions on the sequence, therefore it is the most direct way to map the spiky sequence into a telegraph signal, which has values -1 from one side of a spike and values +1 from another side of the spike.
-An example of such mapping is given in figure 8.
+An example of such mapping is given in figure 9.
 While the dynamical information is here the same as for the corresponding spike sequence, the spectral methods are quite applicable to analysis of the telegraph series.

-Figure 9 shows spectrum of a telegraph sequence corresponding to the above-described map constructed for the genome sequence of the Arabidopsis thaliana.
-We used the semi-log axes in the Fig. 9 in order to indicate exponential decay of the spectrum (the straight line).
-It should be noted that value of $f_0$ is not the same for different species (for human genome, for instance, $f_0 \simeq 0.05$).
+Figure 10 shows spectrum of a telegraph sequence corresponding to the above-described map constructed for the genome sequence of the Arabidopsis thaliana.
+We used the semi-log axes in the Fig. 10 in order to indicate exponential decay of the spectrum (the straight line, $f_0 \simeq 0.1$).

 Many of the well known chaotic attractors ('Lorenz', 'R\"{o}ssler', etc.) exhibit the exponentially decaying spectra \cite{o}.
-Here, for comparison with the Fig. 9, we will consider a chaotic spectrum generated by the Kaplan-Yorke map \cite{ky} (relevance of this choice will be clear immediately).
+In the Ref. \cite{ss} the Duffing potential is suggested just for stacking interactions, instead of the Eq.
+(6) (see Fig. 6).
+Here, for comparison with the Fig. 10, we will consider also a chaotic spectrum generated by the Kaplan-Yorke map \cite{ky} (relevance of this choice will be clear immediately).
 In the Langevin approach to Brownian motion the equation of motion is

 where the fluctuating kick force on the particle is a Gaussian white noise: $F(t)= \sum_n \eta_n \delta (t-n\tau)$ and $y(t)$ to take values in $R^m$.
 One can assume \cite{beck} that the evolution of the kick strengths is determined by a discrete time dynamical system $T$ on the phase space and projected onto $R^m$ by a function $f$: